gbernstein/pixmappy/README.md

 The `DESMaps` class derives from `PixelMapCollection` and is specialized to read astrometric solutions derived for all of the useful exposures in the Y6A1 internal data release.
 Upon creation of an instance of this class, some YAML and FITS files containing WCS parameters for all these exposures are read.
 The user can then request production of a `WCS` appropriate to any combination of exposure number and focal-plane detector.
 Quick instructions for doing so are as follows:

 * Acquire this repository and run `python setup.py install`
-* Acquire and unpack the `y6a1.astrometry.tar.gz` file containing the solution information.
-If you are a DES member you can find it at https://cdcvs.fnal.gov/redmine/projects/des-y6/wiki/Y6A1_Astrometric_Solutions
+* The Y6A1 astrometric solutions are included in the data directory of this repo and will be accessed by default by `DESMaps` (If you are a DES member you can also find these files at https://cdcvs.fnal.gov/redmine/projects/des-y6/wiki/Y6A1_Astrometric_Solutions).
-* Make sure that the environment variable `CAL_PATH` contains the directory into which these data were placed (xxx/Y6A1_ASTROMETRY).
+* If you are using some other set of solutions, make sure that the environment variable `CAL_PATH` contains the directory into which these data were placed (_e.g._ /xxx/ALTERNATE_ASTROMETRY).
 * Run your python code!
 * Note that the color argument `c` is assumed to be _g-i_ for the DES data.
 A value is required, since the solutions include differential